pranshupatel/ColourBlock/README.md

 ### Node

 The Node class represents one square on the grid.
-This square is usually purple, but can be any other colour.

-A Block class is made up of Node instances.
+Each Node has 7 attributes: colour, background colour (its default colour), position (in pixel coordinates), length (the amount of pixels long it is), coords (its position in the Grid class, described below), in control (whether this node belongs to a in control block), and is filled (described in Grid).

+The two most importand attributes however is the colour and coordinates (coords).

+A Block class is made up of four Node instances.
+When a block moves the old Nodes are reset to their original colours and the new nodes changed to the blocks colour.
+This allows for the user to see the blocks fall when in reality all that happened was Nodes switching colours.

 The structure of the Node class allows for easy movement and rotation of blocks.
 The Node class is heavily used by other objects to run the game.